ArthurClemens/polythene/docs/components/react/textfield.md

 There are 2 ways to validate a field:

 1. By checking the field value with callback function `validate` - use this when you want to simply check the validity on input (but note that it does not get triggered on form submit)
-1. By setting the "valid" state directly - use this when you need to validate the entire form, so you keep the value in local state
+2. By setting the "valid" state directly - use this when you need to validate the entire form, so you keep the value in local state

 <a id="checking-the-field-value-with-callback-function-validate"></a>
 #### Checking the field value with callback function "validate"

 Option `validate` is a function that receives the current field value and is called on every `onInput`.
 Return an object with attributes `valid` (Boolean) and `error` (message string):

-<a id="with-jsx-1"></a>
-##### With JSX

 ~~~jsx
 <TextField